 When My Father’s World Kindergarten picked “O is for Octopus,” I started thinking, “but what octopus books are there?
 I can’t think of any.”
 I was right, there aren’t really any great octopus fiction books, but if you expand it out into ocean animals, there are a plethora of books you can find at the library.
-Which leads us to this fun book list of ocean booklist or octopus booklist depending on how specific you want to be.
+This leads us to this fun book list of ocean booklist or octopus booklist depending on how specific you want to be.
 And just as a note, I adapted this list for my daughter who I’m homeschooling preschool.

 (there are affiliate links)

 Future Ticia 2020 here, since my boys were in kindergarten the library has added some fun new books, so I’ve only read the first two books on this octopus booklist.
 The others look to be really good, and I picked the best my library has that I liked.
-There were actually 5 pages of octopus booklist when I looked it up.
+There were actually 5 pages of the octopus booklist when I looked it up.

 - Giant Octopuses– A great factual book that the kids had lots of fun reading.
 After we read this we did our octopus page from their ocean animals book.